 Define Your Ideal Customer as a Buyer Persona

 To be able to offer a personalized service, you need to know who your ideal customer is and present this information by creating a buyer persona, so everyone within the company will have this data accessible in an easy-to-use infographic way.

 It’s important to understand users’ intent, interest, requirements, and problems in order to offer a service that’s going to address all psychographics of the consumer.
 This approach will help you generate more leads and convert them into brand ambassadors.

-While creating your buyer personas, you must assure they include the needed information to build an hyper-effective service design around it.
+While creating your buyer personas, you must assure they include the needed information to build a hyper-effective service design around it.
 Such data includes:

-- What do they search for on Google – Information ion you (in terms of content), key selling points, competitive advantages, and SEO opportunities.
+- What do they search for on Google.
+Information on you (in terms of content), key selling points, competitive advantages, and SEO opportunities.

 Mapping the Customer Journey